xanathar/grimwidgets/README.md

     button.color={200,200,200,255}
     button.textColor={200,200,200,255}
     button.textSize='medium'
-    -- as you can see you can skip some constructor parameters with gw.new, like x and y which are 0 by default.
+    -- as you can see you can skip some constructor arguments with gw.new, like x and y which are 0 by default.
 ```
 You must use curly bracets with gw.new as it accepts a single array as an argument.
+You can use any method you like, there is no other difference but the syntax.

 ### Displaying elements